 Our mobile satisfaction survey rates providers based on their own customers' feedback on how they're performing for their phone and mobile network plan.
-Our 2017 survey covered a range of questions such as call clarity, internet speed, customer service and how clear the bill is to understand.
-The overall satisfaction score is an average of all these questions.
+Our 2021 survey covered a range of questions such as call clarity, internet speed, customer service and how clear the bill is to understand.
+We also asked people how satisfied they were with their provider overall.

 What matters to you

-When it comes to selecting a SIM and phone provider, respondents rated these equally as the three most important factors respondents listed were: network reliability (93%), value for money (93%), network coverage (92%), and call clarity (91%).
+When it comes to selecting a SIM and phone provider, the most important factors respondents listed were: network reliability (93%), value for money (93%), network coverage (92%), and call clarity (91%).